srinidhi14vaddy/Packaging-Industry-Influencing-Sales-Brand-Image-and-Customer-Base/README.md

 5. Plotly: The plotly Python library (plotly.py) is an interactive, open-source plotting library that supports over 40 unique chart types covering a wide range of statistical, financial, geographic, scientific, and 3-dimensional use-cases.

+<h3>INSIGHTS SUMMARY</h3><br>
+1. In the survey, while preprocessing, salaries of customers were recorded to understand buying trends of customers based on their income.
+However, 37% of the customers did not reveal their income. <br>
+2. Environmental andeco-friendly aspect of the product packaging is the factor that majorly influencing customers' preference during purchase.
+Followed by, cost and convenience features. <br>
+3. The customers were almost equally divided in their preference of convenience while opening packages.
+While 31% said that difficulty in opening package didn't effect them, 33% were effected by it and rest 36% didn't consider difficulty in opening packages as an influencing factor. <br>
+4. Preferred packaging for food : Glass containers followed by metal and then plastic. <br>
+5. Preferred packaging for fruits and vegetables : Paper/Cloth is the popular choice with more than 100 customers opting for it, followed by traditional packaging like Jute bags with around 35 customers.
+Metal is the least favourable option. <br>
+6. Preferred packaging for cosmetics: Plastic and glass are the preferred choice with around 60 and 55 customers respectively. <br>
+7. Preferred packaging for pharmaceuticals: Plastic <br>
+8. Preferred packaging for accessories: Paper/Cloth is the popular choice for storing any accessory, with a count of approximately 65-70 customers.
+Plastic and traditional packaging are further preferences of customers.<br>
+9. Preferred packaging for clothes: Paper/Cloth bags is the most preferred packaging material. <br>
+10. Preferred packaging for E-goods: Plastic, cloth, traditional packaging like cardboard boxes are preferred with a count of approximately 70, 50 and 45 customers respectively. <br>
+11. The survey had maximum active participaction from customers of age group 19 to 23. <br>
+12. Jute bags and wooden containers are the choice in traditional packaging that customers prefer for certain goods.
+While many also consider bamboo baskets a good choice, around 20 customers from the survey of 200 don't like and take traditional packaging as a suitable choice and option. <br>
+13. 65% of the survey participants opt for smaller packages for goods and products and find them to be more convenient.
+Customers would rather buy many in small packaging than less in larger sizes.<br>
+14. In a busy world, 48% customers opt for prepacked bags of fruits and vegetables while
+14.